Sebastianhju/Runeterra-5e/Rules/Runes.md

 ### Overgrowth  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-runes/Resolve/Overgrowth.png" Align=left width=7% height=7%>

-You gain maximum hit points equal to your level.
+You gain maximum hit points equal to 1 times your level.

-Whenever you score a _takedown_ on a creature, you gain a stack of _Overgrowth_.
-For every 25th stack, you gain maximum hit points equal to your level.
+This amount increases to 2 times your level at level 5, 3 times your level at level 11 and 4 times your level at level 17.

 ---